psu-epl/psu-epl.github.com/doc/equip/router/LPKF/LPKF-Sop.md

 ## Add **Fiducials**

-Fiducials are holes used to align the blank during processing, typically when the board is flipped onto its second side.
-You should use three or more fiducials, usually located near the corners of the board.
+Fiducials are holes used to align your work piece during the routing process.
+These are typically needed when the board is flipped onto its second side so you can align all the drill holes.
+You should use three or more fiducials, and we usually want to locate them near the corners of the board.
+This helps align the board easier and saves space on your blank material.

-1. **Insert > Fiducial > Fiducial...**
+1. Select **Insert > Fiducial > Fiducial...**
-    - Click on the points where you would like the fiducial holes to be.
+    - Click on the 3 or more points where you would like the fiducial holes to be.
-    - Choose **Close**
+    - Choose **Close** (not apply)
     - Choosing **Apply** will simply add another fiducial in a random spot near the board

 ---------------------------------------------------------------------------------------------------------

 ## Generate Toolpath

 Most of the options controlling how the board will be milled are set here.
+Let's open the Technology Dialog box so we can edit the insulation and routing settings for our board.

- - Open **Toolpath > Technology Dialog.**
+ - Select **Toolpath > Technology Dialog.**

 #### Edit **Global Processing Settings**

+   - Now we're going to edit the settings at the very top section of the newly opened dialog box.
- - Set material thickness.
-The settings for half-ounce copper are 18 um copper thickness and 0.061 inch material thickness.
-Click 'OK'.
+   - Let's set the material thickness.
+The settings for the half-ounce **FR4** copper we sell in the EPL are: **18 um copper thickness** and **0.061 inch material thickness**

-#### Set **Insulate**
+#### Set **Insulate** settings

-Controls how much copper will be removed around your features, generally one click to the right is sufficient.
+The "Insulate" settings control how much copper will be removed around your features (pads or traces).
+   - Click the arrows to the right and left of the insulation picture to change the settings.
+   - Option 2/4 (Basic, pads double) is often the best choice.

- - Select **Show Details**.
+   - Next, Select the **Show Details** button below the insulation image.
-    - If your board does not have spacing closer than 8 mil (0.2mm), **un-check the Micro Cutter** in the Available Tools section menu.
+   - If your board does not have spacing closer than 8 mil (0.2mm), **un-check the Micro Cutter 0, 1mm** in the Available Tools list.

 #### **Contour Routing**

- - If adding Breakout Tabs, this is where you set their position
+The "Contour Routing" settings control where your boards breakout tabs will be.
+These are needed to keep your board held in position while routing, but allowing you to easily remove or "break out" your board when it's finished.
+   - Click on the arrows to the right and left of the Contour Routing picture to change the settings.
-    - Be sure to keep tabs off of corners and usually having 2 will do the job.
-You can change amount and position by clicking on the left and right arrows below the pictures.
-Best option is horizontal or vertical.
+   - Be sure to keep tabs off of corners and usually having 2 tabs will do the job.
+   - Options 2/6 (Horizontal Gaps), 3/6 (Vertical Gaps), and 4/6 (Edge Gaps) work best.
- - Select **Show Details**
+   - Next, select the **Show Details** button below the contour routing image.
-    - In the "Tool" Dropdown Menu, select the **1mm contour router bit**
+   - In the "Tool" Dropdown Menu, select the **contour router 1mm bit**
    - Select **Hide Details**

 #### Removing Processes